 The truth is, you can’t hold back winners and if someone doesn’t see an opportunity, others will capitalise and indeed they have.

 Over the past couple of years I’ve been checking out what’s on offer when it comes to supporting cash-flow for growth in an agency.
-Historically, from what I’ve learn’t you can insist on payment before launch, but that doesn’t generally go down very well and could well be the straw that breaks the camel’s back when negotiating a proposal with a client.
+Historically, from what I’ve learned you can insist on payment before launch, but that doesn’t generally go down very well and could well be the straw that breaks the camel’s back when negotiating a proposal with a client.
 There’s a lot of support out there for startups in the form of government grants and loans, albeit it’s not the route we’ve taken at Neptik.
-Then there’s crowd funding which has been a great success in recent years and has aided many entrepreneurs, most notably for us Silo, a client of ours that’s leading the way in waste free fine dining.
-Whist these are all valuable sources of investment, what they are not is methods of accessing cash, essentially due to your success in the form of making a sale.
+Then there’s crowdfunding which has been a great success in recent years and has aided many entrepreneurs, most notably for us Silo, a client of ours that’s leading the way in waste free fine dining.
+Whilst these are all valuable sources of investment, what they are not is methods of accessing cash, essentially due to your success in the form of making a sale.

 So many businesses selling services find themselves constraining growth and declining to tender for larger opportunities due to cash-flow.
 This eventuality has always been clear to us and not something we wanted to stunt our growth, so since day one we’ve always been trying to look a few steps ahead, simulating eventualities that come from growth and identifying bridges and contingencies so we don’t have to ‘put the breaks on’.

 As a board, we did not want to seek further investment, not yet anyway, so we set about researching the market even more.
 It’s fair to say that Banks and other traditional invoice financing lenders have realised that digital isn’t something they can ignore anymore, but still, they falter with their inflexible terms and conditions of sale, it’s still very antiquated and hasn’t evolved to where it needs to be.